 Soon, the well-managed woods, plantations, and fields began looking less well-managed.
 Wind-fallen trees were left where they fell, and draining ditches and field tracks were soon overgrown by herbs and bushes.

 This description of the vegetation succession on the former arable land is for the major part based on surveys of the vegetation of the island, undertaken during the 1950s by Professor Knud Jessen (Jessen 1968), and by myself in 1991-92 (Halberg 1996), and in 2006 (Halberg 2006).
 These surveys are presented in figs. 29-31, at the bottom of this page.

-The vegetation succession in the forests and plantations on the island are described by Dal & Fabricius (2013).
+The vegetation succession in the forests and plantations on the island is described by Dal & Fabricius (2013).

 Already in 1933, most of these species had been replaced by various grasses, e.g. common bentgrass (Agrostis capillaris), common cock’s-foot (Dactylis glomerata), and velvet grass (Holcus lanatus), together with creeping thistle (Cirsium arvense), raspberry (Rubus idaeus), and others.

 Along the two old forests, Østerskov (’Eastern Forest’) and Vesterskov (’Western Forest’), the grass cover was mixed with young trees, especially ash (Fraxinus excelsior) and sycamore maple (Acer pseudoplatanus), whose seeds are widely dispersed by the wind.
 On November 24, 1928, eastern Jutland was ravished by a hurricane-like storm from the south-west, causing seeds of predominantly ash, sycamore maple, and common elm (Ulmus glabra) to spread from the eastern wood all over the abandoned eastern field, north-east of the eastern forest.
 Seeds of beech (Fagus sylvatica) are too heavy to be wind-spread, so this species was not able to establish itself here.